madigyeh/E-WasteCalculator/about.md

 title: About E-Waste Calculator
 subtitle:
 ---
-Technological advancement has occurred at exponential rates with proprietary hardware technologies being rapidly released in decreasing time intervals.
-Since the conception of the iPhone, Apple has released a new iPhone model, with several variations, every year since.
-A similar trend has followed for other appliances, including cameras, household appliances, and computers just to name a few.
-These advanced technologies have made life more efficient for many of its owners, but the environmental impact of the frequent upgrading and replacement of hardware technologies has not been emphasized enough in the conversation.
+The rapid turnover of hardware technologies, driven by consumer demand and the industry's push for innovation has led to significant environmental consequences.
+E-Waste is just one of the many physical consequences of computing, and the environmental impact of the frequent upgrading and replacement of technology has not been emphasized enough in the tech innovation conversation.

-As a student currently studying these environmental impacts and the additional geo-political, economic and cultural influences that deepen the severity of this issue, I find that it is important to equip people with the information and understanding necessary to take action, whether that be on an individual, industrial, or systemic level.
+As a student studying the environmental impacts of e-waste and geo-political, economic and cultural conflicts that deepen the severity of this issue, I find that it is imperative to equip people with the information and understanding necessary to take action, whether that be on an individual, industrial, or systemic level.

 ### Author
 ![Madeline Yeh Headshot](assets/img/tinyheadshot.jpg)